-Galaxy S10 Plus is the 10th-anniversary gadget from the Korean giant.
-Samsung has equipped its latest flagship with some of the most amazing hardware we have ever seen in a smartphone.
-The infinity-O display combined with the bezel-less screen gives you a class-leading screen to body ratio.
+Samsung Galaxy S10 Plus is the 10th-anniversary gadget from the South Korean smartphone giant.
+The company has equipped its latest flagship with some of the most amazing hardware we have ever seen on a smartphone.
+The infinity-O display, combined with the bezel-less screen, gives you a class-leading screen-to-body ratio.

-The performance of the device is also not short of anything stellar, as we earlier told you in our initial review of the Galaxy S10 Plus.
-It packs an Exynos 9820 or a Snapdragon 855, depending upon which part of the world you live.
-Paired with the chipset is the RAM of 8GB along with either the 128GB or the 512GB internal storage.
+The device’s performance is also not short of anything stellar, as we earlier told you in our initial review of the Galaxy S10 Plus, it packs an Exynos 9820 or a Snapdragon 855, depending upon which part of the world you live in.
+Paired with the chipset is the RAM of 8GB, along with either the 128GB or the 512GB internal storage.

-We all know that no matter how expensive, no phone can be perfect and that’s exactly the case with Samsung Galaxy S10 Plus.
-Even then the phone performed quite great.
-Let’s move on to the review
+We all know that no matter how expensive a phone is, it can’t be perfect, and that’s precisely the case with Samsung Galaxy S10 Plus.
+Even then, the phone performed quite great.
+Let’s move on to the review.

-The Galaxy S10 Plus features the same rear shooter as its sibling, Galaxy S10 while the front camera specs are a bit different between the two.
-The big brother flashes a triple camera set up on the back while a dual punch hole camera on the front.
+The Galaxy S10 Plus features the same rear shooter as we saw in its sibling, Galaxy S10, while the front cameras are a bit different in both of them.
+The big brother flashes a triple camera set up on the back during a dual punch hole camera on the front.

 So with all the huge specs and the sparkling show-offs, is the camera on the Galaxy S10 Plus really worthy of such an expensive flagship?

-We took the phone out for a day through the cultural and historical Lahore city and tested its camera.
+We took the phone out for a day to shoot the cultural and historical city of Lahore to find out its camera prowess.

-Though some of the pictures we captured are quite stunning, we found some shortcomings in the camera too.
-Here is the detailed camera result of the Galaxy S10 plus.
+Though some of the pictures we captured came out quite stunning, we found some shortcomings in the camera too.
+Here is the detailed camera result of the Galaxy S10 Plus.

-Let’s take a look at the standard mode or the auto mode first.
+Let’s first take a look at the standard mode, a.k.a, the auto mode.
 The wide-angle lens pulls in more of the scene, and that’s what we like about the main snapper so that you can move up close to your subject.

-The camera also captures impressive colors that are not too bright and look natural, but there is one noticeable thing that it does not manage to gather details.
-Look at the faces of the running kids and you’ll notice that it smoothens out the pictures a bit, leaving out some of the details.
+The camera also captures impressive colors that are not too bright and natural, but there is one noticeable problem with capturing details.
+Take a look at the running kids’ faces, and you’ll notice that it smoothens out the pictures a bit, leaving out some of the details.

-The picture was taken just in auto mode, and we did not enable any live focus.
+The above picture was taken in auto mode, and we did not enable any live focus.
 Notice how the phone plays with the blur effect and gives you that beautifully focused picture, keeping all the details on the subject and maintaining the structure.
 It seems that the nearer the object, the better the details you can get.
-With farther objects, the camera starts to lose its mojo.
+With relatively farther subjects, the camera starts to lose its mojo.

-One of the many useful features of having a multiple camera smartphone is that you can enjoy different kinds of shooting modes, Galaxy S10 Plus has posed a serious competition in the market with its ultra wide-angle camera lens and the telephoto lens.
-The ultra wide angle has a great capability of presenting some very dramatic shots.
-The telephoto lens also gives you a great chance to get creative with outputs like the shot below.
+One of the many useful features of having a multiple-camera smartphone is that you can enjoy different kinds of shooting modes; Galaxy S10 Plus has posed severe competition in the market with its ultra-wide-angle and telephoto lenses.
+The former has a great capability to present some very dramatic shots, while the telephoto lens gives you a great chance to get creative with outputs like below.

-You can, however, observe that in this telephoto shot, the colors are a bit more saturated rather than being natural.
-The detail capturing however is a lot improved than the shots we saw with the wide-angle earlier.
+However, you can observe that in this telephoto shot, the colors are a bit more saturated rather than natural.
+However, the detail capturing is a lot improved than the shots we saw with the wide-angle earlier.

-We noticed that when switching to the ultra wide-angle camera, the detail preservation and even the color saturation is more accurate and eye catchy than the telephoto lens.
+When switching to the ultra-wide-angle lens, we noticed that the detail preservation and even the color saturation are more accurate and eye-catchy than the telephoto lens.
 It also manages to capture an amazingly wide shot.
-Here is an ultra wide angle shot from the same place as the picture above.
+Here is an ultra-wide-angle shot from the same place as the picture above.

-The telephoto lens enables you to take a picture with a 2X optical zoom, hence moving closer to the subject without compromising on the details.
-The Galaxy S10 Plus also reacts amazingly against the light but that’s inconsistent.
+The telephoto lens enables you to take a picture with 2x optical zoom, hence moving closer to the subject without compromising the details.
+The Galaxy S10 Plus also reacts amazingly against the light, but that’s inconsistent.

-As we told earlier, the telephoto lens is very capable and though it takes amazing pictures with great contrast and dynamic range, the same cannot be said for the main lens.
+As we told earlier, the telephoto lens is competent, and though it takes fantastic pictures with great contrast and dynamic range, the same cannot be said for the primary lens.

-We really were expecting a better zoom technology in the Galaxy S10 Plus since Huawei has been using the 2X lossless zoom in the triple camera P20 Pro last year and now Oppo has notched it up a bit with the 10X lossless zoom technology.
-Huawei P30 Pro camera samples have also showcased the 10X lossless zoom whereas, in Samsung Galaxy S10 Plus, you can clearly see the adverse effects of the absence of this tech.
+We really were expecting a better zoom technology in the Galaxy S10 Plus since Huawei had been using the 2x lossless zoom in the triple camera P20 Pro last year, and now Oppo has notched it up a bit with the 10x lossless zoom technology.
+Huawei P30 Pro camera samples have also showcased the 10x lossless zoom, whereas, in Samsung Galaxy S10 Plus, you can see the adverse effects of this tech’s absence.